p4lang/PI/proto/docs/p4runtime.md

 * `@p4runtime_translation("port")` for port translation.
 * `@p4runtime_translation("cos")` for class of service translation.

-The actual translation logic resides in the configuration of the PSA target.
+The controller's port/cos bitwidth, the valid SDN port/cos numbers, and their mapping to device specific port/cos numbers should be captured in the switch config.
 The P4Runtime service on the target is expected to use the mapping defined in the configuration to perform runtime translation between the metadata values in the control plane and the dataplane for P4 objects that have the above annotations defined.
+The annotation should be used by the P4Runtime service to relax it's bitwidth checking on the field's value.
+In other words, for such annotated fields or parameters, the configuration-defined type should be used instead of the P4 defined type.
+The P4Runtime service must be specific when populating the `error details` in it's response to write operations on annotated fields and parameters.
+For example, it must use error codes:
+* `OUT_OF_RANGE(11)` if the given SDN value does not fit in config-defined type or if the obtained device-specific value does not fit in the native P4 type
+* `INVALID_ARGUMENT(3)` if the given SDN value cannot be translated to a device-specific value

 The sub-sections below provide comprehensive examples for various translation scenarios.